Skip to content

 • has been or intends to be involved in a proceeding under the PID Act against any person.

-Reprisal under the PID Act is a criminal offence and investigations may be undertaken by the Queensland Police Service.
+Under section 41, reprisal under the PID Act is an indictable criminal offence and investigations may be undertaken by the Queensland Police Service.

 An officer who is the subject of allegations of wrongdoing made in a disclosure.